 After working for eight years on a variety of farms across the country, Phoebe started laying the groundwork for Weatherlow Florals in the fall of 2015, with the goal of helping to supply the wedding and event industry on the South Coast and in Rhode Island with sustainably grown specialty cut flowers and foliages.
 Her past farm experience has included vegetable and livestock farming, as well as edible and cut flower production.
 She is a graduate of Wellesley College with a degree in biology.
 Of all that farming has to offer, Phoebe most enjoys the tangible outcome after a day of hard work – neatly weeded rows of seedlings and buckets of lovely blooms!

-After earning a French culinary degree from Le Cordon Blue London, Emily worked as a Chef de Partie at Daylesford Organic.
+After graduating from Syracuse University and earning a French culinary degree from Le Cordon Bleu London, Emily worked as a Chef de Party at the well-known London-based organic farm shop/cafe Daylesford Organic.
 Since relocating back to the U.S. and taking time off to raise her two young daughters, Emily has hit the ground running here at Weatherlow Farms with renewed creativity and enthusiasm.
-Specializing in the farm-to-table experience, her career in England has positioned her perfectly for her role as Kitchen Manager and Farm Chef.
-Emily thrives off of the ability to pair proteins with the myriad of locally sourced products available in Westport and the surrounding area.
+Specializing in the farm-to-table experience, her career in England has positioned her perfectly for her role as our Head Chef.
+Emily thrives off the ability to pair proteins with the myriad of locally sourced products available in Westport and the surrounding area.
 There is no end to Emily’s passion for food.
 Her unique ability to blend classical dishes with ethnic creativity promises to deliver many mouthwatering experiences to our customers.

 Over 6 years ago, Kylie Machado launched herself into the Food & Beverage Industry, ever since she has kept an emphasis on thoughtful flavor profiles that reflect local offerings to her customers on the South Coast of New England.
 After receiving her degree from Johnson & Wales University, she has spent her time developing a love for crafting recipes, which infuse impactful nutritious flavors.
 Kylie’s degree in the Pastry Bachelor’s Program allows her to explore different styles and deliver personal flare to the farm bakeshop.
 With a unique background in sommelier management, she spreads her knowledge to her customers to create heavenly food pairings with the “farm-to-table” meals and potential wine suggestions.
 Her enthusiasm about incorporating new creative style into the unique character of Weatherlow Farm’s bakeshop is practically intoxicating.
 Kylie takes pride in ensuring the beauty, creativity, and delicious farm fresh flavor is at the forefront of every dish she serves at the farm kitchen.